Laparoscopic Sleeve Gastrectomy

 Results and research on the laparoscopic sleeve gastrectomy

 Over the years, improved clinical outcomes in terms of weight loss and controlling comorbidities has resulted in greater acceptance for laparoscopic gastric sleeve surgery not only for the super-obese but also for obese patients with a lower BMI.
-The simplicity of the procedure, durable weight loss, and fewer post-operative restrictions on diet are reasons why laparoscopic sleeve gastrectomy is gaining scientific acceptance and now represents a surgical options to treat morbid obesity.
+The technical simplicity of the procedure, durable weight loss, and fewer post-operative restrictions on diet are reasons why laparoscopic sleeve gastrectomy is gaining scientific acceptance and now represents a popular surgical option to treat morbid obesity.